 starting up or relocating to an enterprise zone, you’ll qualify for enterprise

 zone relief.
 You must start up or relocate by March 2018.
 You can get up to

 100% business rate relief for 5 years, up to a maximum of £275,000.Contact the enterprise zone area to find out how to apply.
 The business rates discount is one of a range of

 benefits connected with the Enterprise Zone, which is intended to support local

 economic growth and create around 3,000 new jobs on the site by 2026.

 EZ potential developers; consider business opportunities.

-- FBC took ownership of Airfield site, Conservation area remain as part of GBC.
+- FBC took ownership of Airfield site, Conservation area remains as part of the Borough of Gosport.

 2016 - Public Consultation on proposal for IFA2 National Grid Interconnector to be built at Daedalus.